Episode One [Excerpt]

 “Who is us?” asked Laxum.

-“Me and my sister,” he replied.
+“Me and my sister,” he said.
 “I was excited.
 I never saw snow.
 On the way home, we stopped at a roadside stand.
 A plane flew over our heads, and tiny balls of light chased after it.”

 His cropped scalp tickled her palm.

 “The lights moved so fast and whistled very loud.
-I covered my ears, it felt like someone blowing a whistle beside me,” Wu inhaled when she lifted his hand to her lips.
-“The lights chased the plane, over the ridge.
+I covered my ears.
+It felt like someone blowing a whistle beside me,” Wu inhaled when she lifted his hand to her lips.
+“The lights chased the plane over the ridge.
 My mother turned to us and said, I want you both to know that I love you very, very much.”

 Laxum detached, letting his hand drop between them.